hef/IRCTransport/readme.md

 Changelog:
 ----------
 ### Version 0.2
-  * players name displays correctly when there nick is changed
+  * Players name displays correctly when their name is changed
-  * nick change notification
+  * Nick change notification added
-  * nick already in use handling changed.
+  * Nick already in use handling changed.
-  * active channel is switched on channel join
+  * Active channel is switched on channel join
   * Channel join messages
   * Channel autojoin now a setting.